 Amy was the first person to introduce to me tomato jam and now I can’t go back to a life without it.
-She gifted me a jar last summer, with the recipe attached and I will be forever grateful.
+She gave me a jar with the recipe attached, and I am forever grateful.
 I use it in place of ketchup (with turkey burgers), as well as in places where ketchup wouldn’t dare to tread (try it with a soft, stinky cheese.
-It will change your life).
+It is life changing).

 - 5 pounds tomatoes, finely chopped